urdhanaka/ds_final_boss/README.md

 the kubernetes cluster.
 There are several ways to do this, one of them is using virtual cluster

+## Work In Progress
+- [ ] simple scenario, 1 cluster 1 machine
+- [ ] above scenario, but a machine want to join the cluster
+- [ ] create a deployment

 ## Progression
 - Monday, 7 October 2024
   - Picked the final title